Learn how to access the data from each of the CLOSER studies.

 - Understanding Society: The UK Household Longitudinal Study

 The studies funded by the MRC have governance and access arrangements that comply with MRC data sharing policy.
 Researchers wishing to use data from these surveys need to contact the studies directly.
 Details of how to access data from each study is on the individual study pages:

 - 1946 MRC National Survey of Health and Development

 - Avon Longitudinal Study of Parents and Children

 Genetics and sample data

 Our studies also collect genetic data, which isn’t listed within CLOSER Discovery.
-View a summary of genetic data in CLOSER studies, with links to accessing this data.
+However, researchers can visit CLOSER Discovery to view a summary of genetic data available in CLOSER studies, with links to accessing this data.